 "I believe that during this time of mass uncertainty through the performing arts we can continue to inspire people into action, spark a change in our world, and lift each other up.
 We are practicing social distance, but we can remain connected and united through our work with and practice of the performing arts."

 Johanna Kepler founded the interview series project Power of the Performing Arts: Uniting Artists While Apart on March 9th 2020.
 Her goal is to make a platform in which artists can continue to share their stories, create community through technology, and raise awareness on how the COVID-19 pandemic is affecting performing artists in the US and around the world.
-Currently over 300 artists are involved in this interview series.
-Johanna has interviewed performing artists, directors, choreographers and producers from on and off Broadway, regional theaters across the country, as well as major dance companies such as Martha Graham Dance Company, Hubbard Street Dance Chicago, New York City Ballet, Gibney Dance, Alvin Ailey American Dance Theater, Dance Theater of Harlem, freelance artists and more.
+Currently over 200 artists are involved in this interview series.
+Johanna has interviewed performing artists, directors, choreographers and producers from on and off Broadway, regional theaters across the country, as well as major dance companies such as Martha Graham Dance Company, Hubbard Street Dance Chicago, New York City Ballet, Gibney Dance, Alvin Ailey American Dance Theater, Dance Theatre of Harlem, independent artists and more.

 All of the interviews will also be translated into Spanish to reach a wider audience and include a larger demographic whose primary language may not be English.
 As a Latina and immigrant herself Johanna’s main focus in community engagement is the idea of access.
 Who do you reach?
 Who do you let reach you?